pic

 Matrices (OPTIONAL)

-Matrices can be defined as collections of row- or column-vectors.
-If they're created through multiple row vectors, each row has to be separated by a semicolon ;.
-If we instead adopt multiple column vectors, their elements need to be separated by a space.
+Matrices can be defined as collections of row or column vectors.
+When constructing a matrix from multiple row vectors, each row must be separated by a semicolon ;.
+Conversely, if created using multiple column vectors, their elements are separated by spaces.

-Note that row vectors are considered as special cases of matrices, with their elements separated by a space—they're matrices with multiple columns having one element.
+Note that row vectors are treated as special cases of matrices, with their elements separated by a space.
+In this form, they're matrices consisting of a single row and multiple columns.

 X = [1 2 ; 3 4] #= matrix as a collection of row-vectors, separated by semicolons